What an in-place Windows 2000 upgrade changes and what it does not change

 - Refreshes the registry and restores default registry values.

-Reapplies default permissions.
+- Reapplies default permissions.

 - Reregisters Component Object Model (COM) components and Windows File Protection (WFP) files.

 - Reenumerates Plug and Play devices, including the hardware abstraction layer (HAL).

 - Reenumerates and changes drive letters, based on the current drives and partitions that are seen during the in-place upgrade and on the rules that are documented in the following article in the Microsoft Knowledge Base:234048 How Windows 2000 assigns, reserves, and stores drive letters

 What an In-Place Upgrade Does Not ChangeAn in-place upgrade:

 - Does not change the installed components and programs.

-Does not change any passwords.
+- Does not change any passwords.

-Does not change third-party registry entries.
+- Does not change third-party registry entries.